gevangelopoulos/splatter360/scripts/linode/README.md

 - **"Reboot pending" error**: The script detected that a reboot is needed.
 Simply reboot and run the script again.
 - **nvidia-smi fails**: Make sure you've rebooted after driver installation.
 If it still fails, check that your Linode instance has GPU support enabled.
+- **Status file location**: The status file `linode_setup_status.txt` is stored in the same directory as the script.
+If you need to reset the installation, you can delete this file.

 ### Script 02 Issues